Roguelike-Celebration/azure-mud/README.md

 2. You'll need to modify the frontend to actually use your new backend!
 In `src/config.ts`, update the hostname to point to your own Function App instance (the Azure URL for your backend — typically `https://your-project.azurewebsite.net`, where `your-project` is the project name you entered when deploying the Azure ARM template).

 3. Finally, you need to actually deploy the backend code before everything will work.
-You have three main options:
+You have three main options (below), but after doing this you should have a working app!

 #### Deploying new Changes via GitHub Actions